Published on in Health Tip of the Week

 Is your 5-year-old still eating the same three foods she’s liked since age 2 — and little else?
 Do you worry she’ll be off to college some day and still never know the joys of fruits or vegetables?

 You’re not alone.
-A recent Pediatrics study found that about 20 percent of preschoolers are either moderate or extreme picky eaters.
+A Pediatrics study found that about 20 percent of preschoolers are either moderate or extreme picky eaters.
 These kids only eat a narrow range of foods and their picky eating causes enormous stress for families.

-“I’ve worked with children and parents for 12 years, and parents of picky eaters are among the most miserable, second only to the parents of kids who refuse to go to school,” says Katherine Dahlsgaard, PhD, ABPP, lead psychologist of the Anxiety Behaviors Clinic in CHOP’s Department of Child and Adolescent Psychiatry and Behavioral Sciences.
+“I’ve worked with children and parents for many years, and parents of picky eaters are among the most miserable, second only to the parents of kids who refuse to go to school,” says Katherine Dahlsgaard, PhD, ABPP, lead psychologist of the Anxiety Behaviors Clinic in CHOP’s Department of Child and Adolescent Psychiatry and Behavioral Sciences.

 “It is heartbreaking for parents when their kids don’t enjoy family meals, eat like all the other kids at birthday parties, or participate in big celebrations like Thanksgiving,” she says.